Étienne Cabet

-Étienne Cabet ([etjɛn kabɛ]; January 1, 1788 – November 9, 1856) was a French philosopher and utopian socialist who founded the Icarian movement.
+Étienne Cabet ([etjɛn kabɛ]; January 1, 1788 – November 9, 1856) was a philosopher and utopian socialist who founded the Icarian movement.
 Cabet became the most popular socialist advocate of his day, with a special appeal to artisans who were being undercut by factories.

 Cabet published Voyage en Icarie in French in 1839 (and in English in 1840 as Travels in Icaria), in which he proposed replacing capitalist production with workers' cooperatives.
 Recurrent problems with French officials (a treason conviction in 1834 resulted in five years' exile in England), led him to emigrate to the United States in 1848.
 Cabet founded utopian communities in Texas and Illinois, but was again undercut, this time by recurring feuds with his followers.

 Early and family life

-Cabet was born in Dijon, Côte-d'Or, the youngest son of a cooper from Burgundy, Claude Cabet, and his wife Francoise Berthier.
+Cabet was born in Dijon, the youngest son of a cooper from Burgundy, Claude Cabet, and his wife Francoise Berthier.
 He was educated as a lawyer.
 Cabet married Delphine Lasage on March 25, 1839 at Marylebone, London, during his exile in England, who bore a child.